sst/guide/_chapters/create-a-signup-page.md

 1. The user types in their email, password, and confirms their password.

-2. We sign them up using AWS Cognito using the Amplify library and get a user object in return.
+2. We sign them up with Amazon Cognito using the AWS Amplify library and get a user object in return.

 3. We then render a form to accept the confirmation code that AWS Cognito has emailed to them.